Postulates of special relativity: Mathematical formulation of the postulates

 The physical theory given by classical mechanics, and Newtonian gravity is consistent with Galilean relativity, but not special relativity.
 Conversely, Maxwell's equations are not consistent with Galilean relativity unless one postulates the existence of a physical aether.
-In a surprising number of cases, the laws of physics in special relativity (such as the famous equation $E=mc^2$) can be deduced by combining the postulates of special relativity with the hypothesis that the laws of special relativity approach the laws of classical mechanics in the non-relativistic limit.
+In a number of cases, the laws of physics in special relativity (such as the equation $E=mc^2$) can be deduced by combining the postulates of special relativity with the hypothesis that the laws of special relativity approach the laws of classical mechanics in the non-relativistic limit.